Thursday, November 19, 2015

 Bethany Ehlmann states: “We’ve planned investigations that will not only tell us about modern dune activity on Mars but will also help us interpret the composition of sandstone layers made from dunes that turned into rock long ago.”

-orbital view of dune that Curiosity will visit ~ view of Dune 1 covers an area about 1,250 feet (about 380 meters) across; image taken by NASA's Mars Reconnaissance Orbiter on Nov.
-16, 2015: NASA/JPL-Caltech/Univ. of Arizona, Public Domain, via NASA Mars Exploration
+orbital view of dune that Curiosity will visit ~ view of Dune 1 covers an area about 1,250 feet (about 380 meters) across; image taken by NASA's Mars Reconnaissance Orbiter on Monday, Nov.
+16, 2015: NASA/JPL-Caltech/Univ. of Arizona, Generally not subject to copyright in the United States, via NASA Mars Exploration

 Acknowledgment